Skip to content

 1. Add butter to a heavy bottom deep pot and begin to melt on a medium flame.

 5. Ghee will continue to cook on its own for another 1 to 2 mins since the pot is hot.
 By then the ghee is perfectly done – clear, golden in color and all the milk solids browned but not burnt.
+If there is still some foam on top, remove it with a spoon.

 6. When the temperature comes down, place a strainer over a clean jar and filter it.
 Press down the brown solids with a spoon.